 The Scottish Aquaculture Research Forum is a registered charity and an independent company whose main aim is to support research into aquaculture and related areas.

-The 2013 SARF AGM took place at the Marine Scotland offices in Aberdeen on Wednesday 15th May
+The 2014 SARF AGM will take place at the SNH offices at Battleby, Perth on Tuesday 13th May 2014

 SARF Workshop at MASTS Annual Science Meeting - September 2012

 SARF organised a workshop at the recent MASTS meeting, covering the broad topic of "The Future of Scotland's Marine Economy".
 The goal was to harness the expertise of the MASTS scientific community in order to consider which sectors of marine industry showed the most promise for future growth and development, and to identify whether there were any opportunities for synergy between sectors.
 Visit the Downloads page for details of the presentation used during the workshop, and for the summary report that was prepared after the workshop.
 Downloads

 In 2011 the SARF Board decided to trial a new initiative to support selected student dissertation projects, in collaboration with organisations associated with The Telford Institute.
 Two projects were chosen and overseen by Professor Vladimir Nikora at the University of Aberdeen, and the papers produced by the students are available in the Reports section of the website, designated SARF088 and SARF088a.
 It is hoped that this type of initiative can be developed yet further in the future.

 In 2013 a student at The Institute of Aquculture, University of Stirling was supported by SARF and overseen by Professor James Turnbull at Stirling.
 This report also appears in the Reports section of the website and is designated SARF088b.
 Reports.